vanstinator/PlexWink.bundle/README.md

 `PLEX_CLIENTs` is the list of names of the clients to monitor.
 Mine are ['Living Room', 'PlexMediaPlayer']

-`WINK_ACTION_GROUP` is the list of Wink group names for your light bulbs.
+`WINK_ACTION_GROUPS` is the list of Wink group names for your light bulbs.
 Mine are ['Entryway Hallway', 'Living Room']

 Both of those parameters are case and white-space sensitive, so match exactly what each respective application has.